MSc Statistics (General Stream)

 Machine Learning (5 ECTS)

-This module will provide an introduction to Bayesian statistical pattern recognition and machine learning.
-The lectures will focus on a variety of useful techniques including methods for feature extraction, dimensionality reduction, data clustering and pattern classification.
+The Machine Learning module provides an introduction to Bayesian statistical pattern recognition and machine learning.
+The module will cover methods for feature extraction, dimensionality reduction, data clustering and pattern classification.
 State-of-art approaches such as Gaussian processes and exact and approximate inference methods will be introduced.
 Real-world applications will illustrate how the techniques are applied to real data sets.
-Continuous assessment through coursework.
+This module is typically offered together with final-year Mathematics UG students.

 Multivariate Analysis (5 ECTS)

-Multivariate Analysis is concerned with the theory and analysis of data that has more than one outcome variable at a time, a situation that is ubiquitous across all areas of science.
-Multiple uses of univariate statistical analysis is insufficient in this settings where interdependency between the multiple random variables are of influence and interest.
+The Multivariate Analysis module is concerned with the theory and analysis of data that has more than one outcome variable at a time, a situation that is ubiquitous across all areas of science.
+Multiple uses of univariate statistical analysis is insufficient in settings where interdependency between the multiple random variables are of influence and interest.
 In this module we look at some of the key ideas associated with multivariate analysis.
-Topics covered include: multivariate notation, the covariance matrix, multivariate characteristic functions, a detailed treatment of the multivariate normal distribution including the maximum likelihood estimators for mean and covariance, the Wishart distribution, Hotelling's T^2 statistic, likelihood ratio tests, principle component analysis, ordinary, partial and multiple correlation, multivariate discriminant analysis.
+Topics covered include: multivariate notation, the covariance matrix, multivariate characteristic functions, a detailed treatment of the multivariate normal distribution including the maximum likelihood estimators for mean and covariance, the Wishart distribution, Hotelling's T^2 statistic, likelihood ratio tests, principle component analysis, ordinary, partial and multiple correlation, and multivariate discriminant analysis.
+This module is typically offered together with final-year Mathematics UG students.

 Nonparametric Statistics (5 ECTS)